 You can also make an impact by volunteering at a local school, youth group, or after-school program.
 You’ll be helping a good cause and making an impact in the lives of kids while giving yourself amazing motivation to get more steps.

 Most of us love a great story, so why not find a format where you can walk and still get in your entertainment fix?
 Next time you find a book you’re interested in, try buying the audiobook instead and listen while you’re walking around your house or around the park.
 Podcasts are a great free alternative as well.
 From news to self-help to celebrity talk to serials, there’s a podcast for you.
 Just grab your phone, a nice pair of headphones, walk and listen.

-Set periodic alarms on your phone or computer to remind you to get up and walk around when you’re working or browsing social media.
-Walk to the drinking fountain or the kitchen for some water, then take the long way back to your desk, or even take a short walk outside.
-These reminders to get some water and move can help you stay hydrated and squeeze in a few extra steps through your day.
+When the time comes, walk to the drinking fountain or the kitchen for some water, then take the long way back to your desk, or even take a short walk outside.
+These reminders to get some water and move can help you stay hydrated and squeeze in a few extra steps throughout your day.
 Alarms can be especially helpful when you’re doing less-valuable tasks like browsing social media.
 Sometimes a gentle reminder is all we need to break the spell, log out and make better use of our time, like walking!